TetroVolt/gonn/README.md

 - [ ] (Not Started) Abtract graph NN module

 ## Running
 This is a work in progress.
-So far only a small forward perceptron demo (no training yet) exists in `main.go` This project uses a [Makefile](https://www.gnu.org/software/make/manual/make.html)
+So far only a small XOR perceptron demo exists called from `main.go` This project uses a [Makefile](https://www.gnu.org/software/make/manual/make.html)

 ### Running main